barriosjorge/gmt_docs/src/installation.rst

 .. code-block:: bash

-   > diskutil list
+   $ diskutil list

-   > sudo diskutil unmountDisk /dev/disk2
+   $ sudo diskutil unmountDisk /dev/disk2

-   > sudo dd bs=4m if=standalone.iso of=/dev/rdisk2
+   $ sudo dd bs=4m if=standalone.iso of=/dev/rdisk2

 Linux - with drive on ``sdb``

 .. code-block:: bash

-   > sudo umount /dev/sdb*
+   $ sudo umount /dev/sdb*

-   > sudo dd bs=4M if=standalone.iso of=/dev/sdb
+   $ sudo dd bs=4M if=standalone.iso of=/dev/sdb

 3. Configure the BIOS on the Industrial PC (IPC)

-  3.1 Reboot the IPC

-  3.2 Enter the BIOS settings using the <Del> key
+Reboot the IPC and enter the BIOS settings using the <Del> key.

-  3.3 In the Boot menu, set Option #1 to USB stick
+In the Boot pane, set Option #1 to [USB stick]

   .. image:: _static/hdk-bios-usb.png
      :align: center